-"Events of Default" under the Pass-Through Trust Agreement are:
+"Events of Default" under the Pass-Through Agreement are:

-- Any failure by Freddie Mac, as Guarantor or Administrator, to pay principal or interest that lasts for 30 days. - Any failure by Freddie Mac, as Guarantor or Administrator, to perform in any material way any other obligation under the Pass-Through Trust Agreement, if the failure lasts for 60 days after Freddie Mac receives written notice from the Holders of at least 60% of the outstanding principal or notional principal amount of an affected class. - Specified events of bankruptcy, insolvency or similar proceedings involving Freddie Mac (but not including the appointment of a conservator or similar official for Freddie Mac).
+- Any failure by Freddie Mac to pay principal or interest that lasts for 30 days. - Any failure by Freddie Mac to perform in any material way any other obligation under the Pass-Through Agreement, if the failure lasts for 60 days after Freddie Mac receives notice from the Holders of at least 60% of the outstanding principal or notional principal amount of an affected class. - Specified events of bankruptcy, insolvency or similar proceedings involving Freddie Mac (but not including the appointment of a conservator or similar official for Freddie Mac).